In Defense of Dirt and Grime – Germs Don’t Make You Sick

 Not only do I not mind my dirt, I revel in it – just a bit.
 Homes that are super neat make me a little uncomfortable.
 I don't take the dirt and grime level to “skanky” or “stinky”, but a little dust is not a cause for alarm.
 When bits start sticking to the bottom of my feet, it's time to vacuum, but I purposely chose flooring that will hide dirt well.
 (No carpet, because that hides way too much dirt.)

 I also believe in the concept of, as my son puts it, “good clean dirt”.
 I was talking with a friend of mine, and we both noted that small cuts and scrapes exposed to good, clean garden dirt seemed to heal faster than those exposed to household dust or wood shop dust.
-I haven’t been able to find an empirical data on this, but I suspect that some of the little microbes that keep plants healthy can also form a symbiotic relationship with your body’s healing crew, too.
+I haven't been able to find an empirical data on this, but I suspect that some of the naturally occurring antibiotics in the soil that keep plants healthy can also form a symbiotic relationship with your body's healing crew, too.
+(In case you are not aware, several pharmaceutical antibiotics, such as streptomycin, have been developed from soil antibiotics.)
+Please note I am talking about healthy soil from a known area, such as my organic garden.
+Soil may also harbor pathogens, especially if it's contaminated with feces or chemicals such as industrial herbicides and pesticides, which destroy the naturally occurring ecosystem.

 Germs Don't Make You Sick